-The regulation requires registration of chemicals to ensure adequate information is developed on the human toxicological and ecotoxicological effects of the chemicals.
+The regulation requires registration of chemicals to ensure adequate information is developed on the toxicological and ecotoxicological effects of the chemicals.
 Many substances on the old EINECS Register have knowledge gaps in this respect.
 To develop better controls, all chemicals on the European market must be registered with the European Chemicals Agency (ECHA).

 The registration deadline requirements are in tonnage related bands as follows:

-Full registration for chemicals >1000 tpa (sold in the EU) ended in December 2010.
+Registration for chemicals >1000 tpa (sold in the EU) ended in December 2010.
 This also included chemicals sold in smaller volumes (> 1 tpa) if they display carcinogenic, mutagenic, reprotoxic and > 100 tpa if the exhibit ecotoxic or ecopersistence properties.

 Registration for all chemicals > 1 tpa (sold in the EU) ends in May 2018.

-All users of chemicals along the supply chain must ensure the chemicals they use are on the preregistration list, have been registered or that other arrangements are in place to ensure registration will occur by the due date.
+All chemicals were pre-registered by January 2009 to determine what gaps in the technical portfolio need to be filled.
+All users of chemicals along the supply chain must ensure the chemicals they use are on the pre-registration list, have been registered or that other arrangements are in place to ensure registration will occur by the due date.
 This is particularly important if you import chemicals from a non-EU supplier.

-MacDermid Autotype have had a REACH Action team carefully working on our chemical inventory since 2005 to ensure proper communication with our suppliers to facilitate the registration process.
+MacDermid Autotype have had a REACH team carefully working on our chemical inventory since 2005 to ensure proper communication with our suppliers to facilitate the registration process.
 It is important that the way in which the chemical is used by us and our customers is communicated back to the EU manufacturer/importer who alone is responsible for the registration process.